ZhuangxinXie/HM_Resistance/README.md

 <p align="center">$P_{ij} = (p_{ij})$<p>

 ### Revision
-Our research partly focuses on the HMs effects on the Anuran body size `BS`.
+Our research partially focuses on the HM effects on the Anuran body size `BS`.
 Considering it is well proved that there are some covariance (including `latitude`, `altitude` and `sex`) impacting their body size, we should eliminate the covariance impacts with<br>
 <p align="center">$log_a BS_{Revised} = log_a BS_{Original} - (β_1 × latitude + β_2 × altitude + β_3 × sex)$<p>

 ## `Body_Size.py`<br>